 - A variety of chutneys and jams or a blatjang (a mix between a chutney and a jam)

-In the recipe below, I made the bobotie with a chutney/ apricot jam mix.
-I used this red bell pepper chutney (my all-time favorite chutney) and this apricot jam.
-Any fruit based chutney or jam will work though.
+In the recipe below, I used a cranberry chutney for a Winter version.
+I have also tried it with red bell pepper chutney and with an apricot jam.
+Any fruit based chutney or low sugar jam will work though.

 Similar Recipes You’ll Love

-- Another great recipe using chutney is this recipe for crock pot stuffed peppers
+- Another great recipe using chutney is this recipe for stuffed peppers in the crockpot

 - Continue the African food tour with this Moroccan beef tagine